 Section 1.
 Powers of Legislation, Taxation, Spending and Speaker All legislative powers herein granted shall be vested in the House of Representatives.
 No money shall be drawn from the Treasury, but in consequence of Appropriations made by Law, and a regular Statement and Account of the Revenues, Expenditures, Assets and Liabilities of all Federal Accounts shall be published for each fiscal year.
-No revenues shall be collected from Citizens but in consequence of a taxation statute, fee for goods and services voluntarily procured, or a fine enacted by law.
+No revenues shall be collected from Citizens but in consequence of a Revenue Bill or Fine enacted by law.